nimbella/docs/docs/deployer-spec.md

 Note that remote builds require the target namespace to have object storage, because the remote build feature uses the object storage capabilities of the namespace to stage the inputs to the build.

-For actions that can be built either locally or remotely, do not specify either flag.
+For actions that can be built either locally or remotely, do not specify either property.
 Let the command line option `--remote-build` govern where the build takes place (or, when deploying from the workbench, remote will be assumed).

 ### Sequences